cph-cachet/carp.core-kotlin/README.md

 // Add a participant.
 val email = EmailAddress( "participant@email.com" )
-val participant: Participant = studyService.addParticipant( studyId, email )
+val participant: Participant = participantService.addParticipant( studyId, email )

 // Once all necessary study options have been configured, the study can go live. if ( studyStatus is StudyStatus.Configuring && studyStatus.canGoLive )